Mik-el/3DVideoPlayer/README.md

 # Download 3D libraries:
-Some custom Roms don't include them, they're necessary for this app to work.
-I extracted them from the last stock rom and made a guide to import them correctly, you can download them [here][3dlibs]
+This app needs 3d libraries to work.
+Unfortunately some custom Roms don't include them, but I extracted them from the last stock rom and made a guide to import them correctly in any custom rom, you can download the libraries [here][3dlibs]